Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

   software project?

-  Our team will know when it is finished with the implementation of the software project because of three reasons.
+  Our team will know when it is finished with the implementation of the software project when the following is complete.
 First, our software project will not only compile, but it should run effectively with the desired output.
 Secondly, it should pass any requirement checks for what the program should do that are given at the beginning of the project.
-The final thing the team should do to know they have finished the implementation of the project by running through the assessment and conduct guide to ensure everything meets the requirements outlined in them.
+The final thing the team should do to know they have finished the implementation of the project is by running through the assessment and conduct guide to ensure everything meets the requirements outlined in them.